ReadMe for Robocode

 13. News

-14. How to contribute
+14. How to Contribute

 WHAT IS ROBOCODE?

-The motto of Robocode is: Build the best, destroy the rest!
+The motto of Robocode is: Build the best, destroy the rest! 🤖💥

-Robocode is provided under the terms of EPL (Eclipse Public License).
+Robocode is provided free of charge and is developed as a leisure project with no commercial involvement.
+It is an Open Source project provided under the terms of the EPL (Eclipse Public License).

 HISTORY OF ROBOCODE

-SYSTEM REQUIREMENTS
+SYSTEM REQUIREMENTS ☕

-GETTING STARTED
+GETTING STARTED 🚀

-ROBOCODE API
+ROBOCODE API 🔧

 The Robocode API is provided here:

-The Robocode API consists of several APIs.
+The Robocode API consists of several components:

-ROBOCODE REPOSITORY
+ROBOCODE REPOSITORY 🤖

-COMMUNITY
+COMMUNITY 👥

 CHALLENGES